ExtendRealityLtd/VRTK/DOCUMENTATION.md

  * `GrabButtonPressed` - Emitted when the grab button is pressed.
  * `GrabButtonReleased` - Emitted when the grab button is released.
+ * `ControllerStartGrabInteractableObject` - Emitted when a grab of a valid object is started.
  * `ControllerGrabInteractableObject` - Emitted when a valid object is grabbed.
+ * `ControllerStartUngrabInteractableObject` - Emitted when a ungrab of a valid object is started.
  * `ControllerUngrabInteractableObject` - Emitted when a valid object is released from being grabbed.

 ### Unity Events